robbiewain/bitcoin-ticker/README.md

 # BitcoinTicker

-A Bitcoin ticker that sends price changes to Slack
+A Bitcoin/Ethereum ticker that sends price changes to Slack

 ## Installation